 Health Problems

-Other health conditions frequently affecting Quarter Horses include equine metabolic syndrome and navicular syndrome.
+Other health conditions frequently affecting Quarter Horses include obesity and navicular syndrome.

 The Quarter Horse is a stocky breed, but owners should not confuse excess body fat for the natural heavy musculature of the breed.
-Overweight Quarter Horses have an increased risk of metabolic disorders and insulin resistance, which can contribute to laminitis.
-[11]
+With that being said, weight management is an important aspect of caretaking for all horses, as obesity can lead to limited mobility and osteoarthritis.

 Navicular syndrome results in the inflammation and degeneration of the navicular bone in horses.
 While researchers are still exploring the causes of this disease, navicular syndrome is relatively common in Quarter Horses, and many believe genetics may play a role.
 [12]